theCharlieXP/Change-Management-Website/requirements/frontend_instructions.md

 C. Confirmation Screen:
 Summary & Next Steps:
 After saving, a confirmation screen summarises the saved communication and offers options to create another or return to the project dashboard.

+Email Announcement
+Button Label: Email Announcement
+AI Prompt:
+"Compose a formal email announcement for a change initiative.
+Include a subject line, a courteous greeting, a clear introduction explaining the change, the rationale behind it, details of the impact, any necessary actions, and a polite closing with a call to action.
+Maintain a professional and clear tone throughout."

+Stakeholder Update Memo
+Button Label: Stakeholder Update Memo
+AI Prompt:
+"Draft a concise memo aimed at key stakeholders.
+Start with an executive summary, then outline the key points of the change initiative, the expected impacts, and any immediate actions required.
+Use formal language and a structured, bullet-point format where necessary."

+Town Hall Presentation Script
+Button Label: Town Hall Presentation Script
+AI Prompt:
+"Generate a detailed script for a town hall meeting on a change management initiative.
+Begin with an engaging introduction, then list the main discussion points, data highlights or examples, potential Q&A sections, and a conclusion that invites feedback.
+Use an engaging yet professional tone throughout."
+Change Impact Report
+Button Label: Change Impact Report
+AI Prompt:
+"Write a comprehensive change impact report.
+The report should include an introduction, a section on methodology, detailed analysis of the impacts on various departments or processes, visual elements where applicable, conclusions, and recommended next steps.
+Ensure the tone is formal and the structure is clear and logical."
+FAQ Document
+Button Label: FAQ Document
+AI Prompt:
+"Create an FAQ document that addresses common queries regarding the change initiative.
+Organise it into clearly labelled questions and concise answers.
+Include sections where applicable to categorise the questions (e.g., implementation, impact, next steps) and maintain an accessible tone."
+Internal Newsletter Article
+Button Label: Internal Newsletter Article
+AI Prompt:
+"Compose an internal newsletter article that highlights recent change initiatives.
+The article should feature a captivating headline, sub-headings, a brief summary of the changes, success stories, and future plans.
+Use a semi-formal and engaging tone that is easy for a broad internal audience to understand."
+Poster/Flyer
+Button Label: Poster/Flyer
+AI Prompt:
+"Generate content for a poster or flyer to promote a change initiative.
+Keep the message concise and visually engaging.
+Use a bold headline, short bullet points summarising key benefits or dates, and a clear call-to-action.
+The tone should be catchy and motivating."